 The work under this description shall consist of preparing the foundation, which is to be the base for structures, buildings, roads, pipes etc.

-All foundations shall be free of loose material, remolded debris or other deleterious and organic materials, all to the satisfaction of the .
+All foundations shall be free of loose material, remolded debris or other deleterious and organic materials, all to the satisfaction of the Project Manager.

 Any foundation areas shall be well-graded for proper drainage and said grading shall be maintained at all times.

-Foundations, except where limited by structures, which are to receive fill or structures shall be scarified and loosened by means of a disc harrow or plough or other approved methods to a depth of no more than 200 mm unless such loosening is not needed in the opinion of the .
+Foundations, except where limited by structures, which are to receive fill or structures shall be scarified and loosened by means of a disc harrow or plough or other approved methods to a depth of no more than 200 mm unless such loosening is not needed in the opinion of the Project Manager.
 Scarifying shall be done approximately parallel to the center line of the fill.

-If any unsound material occurs in the bottom of any excavation, the Contractor shall remove it and dispose it all to the satisfaction of the .
-Unless otherwise specified or ordered by the , the Contractor shall fill the voids so formed with concrete grade C15 or with suitable granular material to the approval of the .
+If any unsound material occurs in the bottom of any excavation, the Contractor shall remove it and dispose it all to the satisfaction of the Project Manager.
+Unless otherwise specified or ordered by the Project Manager, the Contractor shall fill the voids so formed with concrete grade C15 or with suitable granular material to the approval of the Project Manager.

 After removal of all unsuitable materials, the entire foundation area shall be graded, moisture conditioned and thoroughly compacted to the required compaction degree.